Which career feel right for you – Take the Nursing vs. Physical Therapy Career Challenge

 What Does a Registered Nurse Do?

 Generally speaking, registered nurses are part of a highly diverse profession that applies competence and compassion when caring for individuals across the lifespan.
-Nurses work in conjunction with doctors and other healthcare professionals to coordinate, plan, and deliver treatment to patients suffering from any number of medical conditions.
+They balance knowledge and expertise with care and compassion when tending to diverse patient populations in a variety of settings.

 What Does a Physical Therapist Do?

-Physical therapists work with patients of all ages who have or may develop physical impairments, activity limitations, or participation restrictions due to a disease, disorder, or injury.
+Physical therapists can work in a variety of settings, such as private practices, athletic facilities, hospitals, and schools.
 By providing rehabilitation, performance enhancement, and prevention services, physical therapists help individuals achieve the best possible quality of life as it relates to body movement and health.

 Career Comparison Chart